 You want to save for a home or retirement

-The government will boost your savings by up to 25% when you save with a Help to Buy ISA or Lifetime ISA.
+The government will boost your savings with a Lifetime ISA.
 We explain how these work in more detail below.

 You’re an additional rate taxpayer

 You won’t have a personal savings allowance if you pay income tax at 45%.
 In this case, an ISA is the only type of savings account where you can earn tax-free interest.

 You expect to earn interest over your personal savings allowance

 A lot of people won’t go over their allowance.
 But it’s best to check, especially if you have a large amount of money or a high interest rate savings account.